6 Top-Tier Trends in Education Shaping the Future of Learning

 At Peabody College, we are dedicated to:

-• challenging our students to enter the field ready to make a real difference in the health of humankind;
+- challenging our graduate education students to enter the field ready to make a real difference in the field of education,

-• providing guidance and mentorship so that you can pursue your dream career post graduation;
+- providing guidance and mentorship so that you can secure your dream career upon graduation,

-We invite you to request more information; to explore our programs and engage with our team to answer all your questions about choosing a transformative graduate education degree at Peabody College.
+If you’re ready to learn how to enhance humankind through data-driven education practices, you’re in the right place.
+We invite you to request more information; we will connect you with an admissions professional who can answer your questions about choosing a transformative graduate education degree at Peabody College.
 You may also take this opportunity to review our admissions requirements and start your online application today.